korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 First, I want to split each record I get back by commas, so I'll call split on each record.
-Next, I'll call the `writer.printf` statement, and start with a formatted string, which will specify the different widths, for my first 6 columns.
+Next, I'll call the `writer.printf` statement, and start with a formatted string, which will specify the different widths, for my first six columns.
 I'll start with the _printf_ method, and pass a format string, that specifies the widths of each field.
 If it's left justified, I include a hyphen before the width.
 Many fixed width files left justify text, and right justify numbers.
-Instead of using the string tokens, I can use object, by calling get methods on the student, so I'll do a series of calls on the student attributes, starting with student id.
+Instead of using the string tokens, I can use an object by calling get methods on the student, so I'll do a series of calls on the student attributes, starting with student id.
 Next, I'll get the country code, the enrollment year and month.
 I'll include age, then Gender.